UX designers surely know a good product when they see one, right?

 - Copic Doodle Pack including 4 marker pens

-We think these five items have you covered for tons of different UX exercises, and they compliment eachother perfectly!
+These five items have you covered for tons of different UX activities, and they complement each other perfectly.
+Check them out!

 #1 Betabook Pro